Guided-Labs/Chef/Guided_labs/01-Labguide.md

 ### **Step-6: Change the Network Settings**

-- Open your Virtual box and click on `Network`
+- Open your Virtual box and click on your Node and go to settings and navigate to `Network`.

 ![NAT](images/NAT.png)